Paul Knapman: 7/7 London Bombings, 2005

-On 7 July 2005 in the morning four separate suicide bombs exploded at approximately the same time in London.
+On 7 July 2005, in the morning four separate suicide bombs exploded at approximately the same time in London.
 The first suicide bomb exploded on a London Underground train close to Aldgate Station, the second suicide bomb exploded on a London Underground train close to Edgware Road Station, a third suicide bomb exploded on a London Underground Train close to King's Cross/Russell Square Stations.
 A fourth suicide bomb exploded almost one hour later on a double decker bus at Tavistock Square.
 It was originally thought there had been six rather than three explosions on the Underground Network as smoke billowed out of both ends of the tunnels.
-The bus brought the number to seven but this was clarified to four sites later in the day.
+The bus brought the number to seven, but this was clarified to four sites later in the day.

 The number of fatalities were seven at Aldgate, six at Edgware Road, twenty-six at Kings Cross/Russell Square and thirteen at Tavistock Square plus the four suicide bombers themselves making a total number of 56 fatalities.

 As there were four sites of the bombings it happened that there were two other coroners involved apart from Knapman.
 He was the "Incident" or "Lead Coroner" for the first 10 days until all the bodies had been identified.
 Knapman then handed over to Dr. Andrew Reid, Coroner for Inner North London, as the Incident Coroner.
 Unusually, quite apart from the anti-terrorist police, there were three police forces involved namely The Metropolitan Police, The British Transport Police and The City of London Police.

 A "temporary mortuary" was set up at The Honourable Artillery Company Headquarters at City Road, London EC1.
 The challenges were: there had been four sites of the bombs; many thousands of "missing persons" reported initially; a cosmopolitan city; disrupted bodies; and computer hard and software of 2005.
 For the first time features of Lord Justice Clark's report "identification of victims following Major Transport Accidents" were used.
-This put the Coroner in overall charge, but with a Senior Identification Manager (and Deputy), together with a Mortuary Documentation Officer, from within the police.
-There was also an "Identification Commission" chaired by the Coroner to scrutinise all documentation etc. before an identification was absolutely confirmed.
+This put the coroner in overall charge, but with a senior identification manager (and deputy), together with a mortuary documentation officer, from within the police.
+There was also an "Identification Commission" chaired by the coroner to scrutinise all documentation etc. before an identification was absolutely confirmed.
 Inquests were opened and adjourned by each of the three Coroners.

-It was considered prudent that all the inquests be transferred to Dr. Knapman at Westminster under the provisions of The Coroners' Act 1988.
-Subsequently, Dr. Knapman appointed Lady Justice Hallett to be his Assistant Deputy Coroner, and she eventually held inquests into the deaths.
+It was considered prudent that all the inquests be transferred to Knapman at Westminster under the provisions of The Coroners' Act 1988.
+Subsequently, Knapman appointed Lady Justice Hallett to be his assistant deputy coroner, and she eventually held inquests into the deaths.